 The purpose of a notary public is to confirm the identity of the person signing a document and to ensure that the document is authentic.

-A document that has been notarized is assumed to be valid and to have been signed by the people mentioned in the document.
+A document that has been notarized is assumed to be valid and signed by the people mentioned in the document.

 Though the paperwork and process can be slightly confusing, becoming a notary is neither difficult nor expensive.
-Notarizing documents isn’t difficult either.
+Notarizing documents isn’t tricky either.

-The average notary can make between $75 and $200 per job, and if they can do one per day, that quickly adds up.
+The average notary can make between $75 and $200 per job; if they can do one daily, that quickly adds up.

 2. Birddogging / Wholesaling Real Estate